York Mystery Plays

 1954 Wagon-Noah and the Flood, Kings Square

 In 1951 a very practical decision was made to present the plays in one static space - the romantic ruins of St Mary's Abbey, in Museum Gardens.
 But Canon Purvis, responsible for providing a playing text for the production, also produced the script for a 'Wagon Play' focusing on one of the stories not featured in the 'main' production.
-In each of the subsequent productions at three-year intervals, a different story (such as The Flood, or Exodus) would be presented on a wagon by youngsters from the Archbishop Holgate Grammar School.
+In each of the subsequent productions at three-year intervals, a different story (such as The Flood, or Exodus, or The Harrowing of Hell) would be presented on a wagon by youngsters from the Archbishop Holgate Grammar School.

 2002 Wagon at Minster West DoorIn the 1970s two scholarly attempts (in Leeds and Toronto) were made to reconstruct the York Cycle in its processional form.
 The University of Lancaster (especially Meg Twycross) continued these 'experiments' in York.
-In 1992, to accompany Mystery Play performances in the Theatre Royal, the Wakefield Play and the York Pageant of Herod and the Three Kings were performed on a wagon in the courtyard of Barley Hall (restored by York Archaeological Trust).
-In addition, wagons were on Stonegate and Low Petergate with new performers: Bretton Hall College - The Crucifixion
+In 1988, wagons were on Stonegate and Low Petergate with new performers: Bretton Hall College - The Crucifixion

 Lords of Misrule (York) - Death and Burial of Christ